10 Tips for Protecting Your Identity on the Internet

 • Option to add VPN connection, dark web monitoring, privacy monitoring, and more

-• Available for up to 10 devices depending on plan
+• Compatible with Windows, Mac, Android, and iOS on up to 10 devices depending on plan

 2. Create strong passwords

-A weak password, such as your birthday, your mother’s maiden name, or a pet's name, can be very easy for hackers to guess — especially if you make this information available on social media.
 You don't want someone to be able to hack into your bank account or other sensitive websites just because you made your password a simple word that anyone could find out.

 Creating strong passwords means:

-• Using different passwords for each website.
+• Using different passwords for each website

-• Using long passwords.
+• Using long passwords

-• Using a mix of different characters, letters, and numbers.
+• Using a mix of different characters, letters, and numbers

-• Avoiding common passwords such as a birthday or pet's name.
+• Avoiding common passwords such as a birthday or pet's name

 Random strings of characters can be best but can be hard to remember.
-Using a password manager program can make this easier.
+Using a password manager can make this easier.
 You can use one like NordPass to organize passwords, as well as notes, credit cards, and personal information all in your vault.
 It also offers a free version and paid plans, so you can choose depending on your budget.

 Editorial Rating